Tipping in Democratic Republic of the Congo

 How to tip in Democratic Republic of the Congo

-•Check bill (10% service charge often included)
+•Check the bill first for any service charge

 Quick tips

-Other situations
+Other situations (8)

 DeliveryRound up